Nevenall/sufficient-reason/System/Magick.md

 ### Burning Paradox

-  when reality rolls an opportunity, the mage may pay a PP to burn off their highest paradox die as a weird complication that will generally last for the rest of the session.
+  when reality rolls opportunities, a mage has the chance to burn off their highest paradox die by paying a PP to burn off their highest paradox die as a weird complication that will generally last for the rest of the session.

   If reality rolls more then one opportunity the Mage must step up their complication once for each additional opportunity.